acolomba/blackvuesync/README.md

     * A single, self-contained Python script with zero 3rd party dependencies can be can just be copied and run anywhere; or:
     * A docker image that runs the script periodically via an internal cron.
 * *Smart*: Only downloads recordings that haven't been downloaded yet.
 * *Resilient*: If the data transfer is interrupted for whatever reason, at the next run the script resumes where it left off.
+This is especially useful for possibly unreliable Wi-Fi connections from a garage.
 * *Hands-off*: Optionally retains recordings for a limited amount of time, removing outdated ones.
 * *Cron-friendly*: Only one process is allowed to run at any given time for a specific download destination.
 * *Safe*: Stops executing if the disk is almost full.